jonmarimba/CocoaREST/README.md

 Standard ending of a README
 ===========================

 That's about it.
 If you have trouble with the code, or want to make a feature request or report a bug (or even contribute some improvements), you can get in touch with me using the info below.
-I hope you enjoy using `SDSocialNetworkManager`!
+I hope you enjoy using SDSocialNetworking!

 `Steven Degutis`